Noxob/Noxob-Maxit/README.md

 # Noxob-Maxit
 Maxit game implementation using LWJGL

-Copyright 2015 Ismail Samir USTA
+Copyright &copy; 2015 Ismail Samir USTA

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.